 Per year, nuclear power plants in Switzerland produce about 25 TWh of electricity.
 For the government to replace that amount of power, approximately 25,000 football fields would need to be covered with photovoltaic panels to cater to consumer needs, hence the need for more innovation.

-We, at Hive Power, believe that the use of innovations plays a huge role in driving the renewable energy sector and technologies.
-Our Smart Grid Analytics solution offers industry participants the capacity to manage electric energy and electric grids, using data-driven AI-powered solutions, efficiently.
+We at Hive Power believe that innovations play a huge role in driving the renewable energy sector and technologies.
+Our Smart Grid Analytics solution offers industry participants the capacity to manage electric energy and electric grids, using data-driven AI-powered solutions efficiently.